ILIAS-eLearning/ilias/docs/configuration/install.md

 <a name="java-rpc-configuration"></a>
 ## Configure ILIAS Java RPC server (optional)

 The ILIAS Java RPC server is used for certain optional functions as Lucene Search or generating PDF Certificates.
-To enable the RPC server you need to place a configuration file in `<YOUR_ILIAS_DIR>/components/ILIAS/WebServices/RPC/lib/ilServer.properties`:
+To configure the RPC server you need to place a configuration file in its root directory.
+An installation guide as well as a more detailed configuration instruction can be found in our [RPC server documentation](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/components/ILIAS/WebServices/RPC/lib/README.md).
+A sample configuration is located in `<YOUR_ILIAS_DIR>/components/ILIAS/WebServices/RPC/lib/ilServer.ini` and looks like this:

 ```
 [Server]